 Similarly, raise or expand the perfect and major intervals by one semitone to get an augmented interval.
 You can also raise a minor interval by two semitones to get it.
 In our previous example, if we raise the perfect fourth “F” by one semitone, we get “F#” at an augmented fourth interval from C.

-Augmented intervals are designated by capital A while diminished intervals have a lowercase first letter.
+Augmented intervals are designated by capital A, while diminished intervals have a lowercase first letter.

 The knowledge of intervals is essential because they are used to define the chords and scales.
 For example, if you know the natural minor scale, you can easily play the harmonic minor scale because the only difference between the change of minor 7th in the natural minor scale to major 7th in the harmonic minor scale.
+The same applies to melodic minor scales with raised 6th and 7th in ascending direction.

 That’s all for intervals!
-In the next article, we will be looking at other topics about guitar music theory.
+In the next article, we will look at other topics about guitar music theory.
 I’ll see you then!
 Thanks for reading.
 Let me know in the comments section if there are any specific topics about intervals that you would like me to cover in more detail or if you require clarifications on the items covered.